AccelByte/accelbyte-go-sdk/docs/samples/tic-tac-toe.md

 - Download the latest [Go SDK](https://github.com/AccelByte/accelbyte-go-sdk)
 - Read [Go SDK Getting Started Guide](https://docs.accelbyte.io/guides/customization/golang-sdk-guide.html) on how to integrate SDK into your project.
 - AWS account with enough permission to deploy Lambda function (optional).
-- At least two username registered in AccelByte Cloud for testing purpose.
+- At least two username registered in AccelByte Gaming Services for testing purpose.

 ## How it Works (Server-Side)
 ### Architecture for Local Server